 Pre-concussion baseline testing aids the process of treating concussions by providing the following benefits:

 - Provides a useful comparison against post-concussion abilities;

 - Gives medical providers knowledge to create personalized plans for recovery and return to play as an athlete returns to his or her baseline;

-- Can allow athletes to return to play sooner since because coaches, athletes, parents and trainers will know goals of recovery.
+- Can allow athletes to return to play sooner because coaches, athletes, parents and athletic trainers will know goals of recovery.

 Learn the top signs of concussion in children here.

 Vanderbilt Health Walk-in Clinics now offer Vanderbilt ImPACT Baseline Testing and Concussion Management in:

 - Cool Springs*

 Find locations here.
 No is appointment needed or save your spot at MyHealthWalkIn.com.